honpong/librealsense/wrappers/python/examples/t261_calibration/readme.md

 * Calibration target: The calibration process requires a [ChAruCo target (10x16)](calib.io_charuco_297x210_10x16_15_DICT_4X4.pdf) printed on a rigid surface of approximately the size of a US letter or A4 at 100% scale.
 (Please check printer settings which might be different from default!)

 * Lighting: Sufficient and uniform lighting and a uniform background (that can cover up to around half of the field of view) are important for good and repeatable calibration results.
+(During testing lux level at camera view point was between 30 and 100 lux.)

 * View points: Six static poses are provided, your procedure should aim to replicating them as closely as possible.
 It is recommended to create a mechanical fixture or use a robot to execute the poses as closely as possible and achieve repeatable calibration results.
 The camera images in poses.pdf can be used for a visual check of the camera poses for your device setup.